coder/coder/docs/api/notifications.md

 | `[array item]` | array  | false    |              |             |
 | `» available`  | array  | false    |              |             |
 | `» default`    | string | false    |              |             |

+To perform this operation, you must be authenticated.
+[Learn more](authentication.md).

 ## Get notifications settings